SpeciesFileGroup/taxonworks_doc/docs/guide/import-and-export.md

 ### Darwin Core Archives
 #### From the DwC Dashboard
 * Open the `DwC Dashboard` task.
 * Click one of the green buttons in the `Download Darwin Core Archive` panel.
+This can sometimes take several seconds to create/load, so wait a few seconds, and you will see a result in the next step.
 ![**Legend**: The TaxonWorks Download Darwin Core Archive panel](https://sfg.taxonworks.org/s/5fge51)
 * Your download will be queued and built, then avilable under the `Recently created DwC Archives` section.
 ![**Legend**: Recently created DwC Archives](https://sfg.taxonworks.org/s/meexoh)